Call now for 24/7 services. 100% confidential. Insurance accepted.

 Give your child active feedback while your child is speaking-nodding, giving verbal responses such as “I see,” etc. When our child has finished speaking, ask clarifying questions or restate what she’s said.
 If your child is telling you something they are enthusiastic about, for example, try to respond with similar enthusiasm.

-Name the feeling You can help your child clarify their feelings through your active feedback by restating their thoughts or asking questions.
+You can help your child clarify their feelings through your active feedback by restating their thoughts or asking questions.
 This can help them deal with a problem or tackle a difficult task.
-Have them clarify, for example, why they’re avoiding their homework because their afraid they can’t do the math.
+Have them clarify, for example, why they’re avoiding their homework because they’re afraid they can’t do the math.
 Facing this fear will help them overcome it.

 Ask open-ended questions.
 Avoid asking questions that can be answered with a yes or no.